 Which Guitar Size Is Better?

-Of course, the full-size guitar is a million times better than a 3/4 size guitar.
+Of course, the full-size guitar is a million times better than a 3/4 size acoustic guitar.
 It has more features, great sound quality, and a good dynamic range.
 It is expensive but it can be used by both beginner and professional-level players.

 3/4 Guitar VS Full Size Guitar – Comparisons and Reviews